FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

     return [ΔH, ΔS]
 end
 ```
 This function uses the cifration to access the thermodynamic data provided in the `data/` directory (for htis particular applliaction the `Watson-Crick-NN-Parameters.csv` file).
 The idea here is that each couple defines uniquely a number beteen 0 and 15.
 For example, if one takes AG to be a couple of nearest neighbors, this couple would appear as 0100 in the corresponding segment, this is 4 in binary.
 By listing enthalpy and ertropy values in a coherent fashion the elements can be used directly to access the dataframe at the correct location.
-It is important to note that there is a redundance as there is no difference looking at one strand or the other.
+It is important to note that there is a redundance, as there is no difference looking at one strand or the other.
 In particular, still running 5' -> 3', opposite to the previous couple there will be CT, that corresponds to 1110 (that is 14) so these tho rows will be identical.
 To be able to support mismatches the data structures should be modified, in particular I believe the better option would be to create a struct containing a sequence whose elements are copuples of opposing bases. by doing so a similar approach could be used, this time using a table with 256 rows.
 #### Terminal AT Penalty
 ```julia
 function terminal_AT_penalty(sequence::Sequence)::Vector{Float64}